|Location||Shanghai, Holy Trinity Cathedral; later, Zikawei|

 Walker No. 1158 was the largest pipe organ yet erected in China at the time of its installation in 1883.
 Several builders had been approached for the contract, including William Hill and Sons; but the contract was eventually awarded to Walker in 1881.
 Prior to being sent out to China, two recitals were played on the organ in London, one by Sir Frederick Bridge (1844-1924), organist of Westminster Abbey, and the other by Dr. F.E.
 Gladstone (1845-1928.)
 The organ was housed in a free-standing case (see main picture) and was hand-blown.

 The earlier Gray and Davison organ (SHA1856) in Holy Trinity Cathedral had long required replacing, and was overhauled by Walker in 1883 and reinstalled in the Masonic Hall, possibly utilizing some pipes from SHA1863b.
+All this activity was due to the industry of the organist of Holy Trinity from 1878 to 1886, George Benjamin Fentum (1843-1914).
+For more information about Fentum, see the post on What’s New for 13 May 2020.

 When erected, SHA1883a had the following specs: